Photo by ThisIsEngineering from Pexels

 This would be a problem if we take the incredibly cynical view that in general there is either a zero or negative correlation between scientists who are well regarded by their peers (and thus are successful in grants, paper review, recruiting students, and finding collaborators) and actually doing good science — but not necessarily so much of a problem otherwise.

-Meanwhile (2) is true, but is presented in a context that suggests we take for granted that (A) most/all PhD students are doing so to become tenured faculty, (B) that most PhD students have been misled into believing that they can all become tenured faculty, and (C) that if they are not successful this is all “wasted time and effort.”
+Meanwhile (all PhD students are doing so to become tenured faculty, (B) that most PhD students have been misled into believing that they can all become tenured faculty, and (C) that if they are not successful this is all “wasted time and effort.”
 If all these things are true, that would indeed be fairly crummy.
 I did a PhD just because I thought research was fun and the PhD position paid enough to live.
 Doing it to get famous, or to make a lot of money, or under the impression that you’re guaranteed tenure (hopefully no one actually believes this one, given how obviously false it is!) are all bad ideas.

 However, perhaps more to the point you could say the exact same thing about anything where people are competing for a limited number of spots.. e.g. sports, music, acting, whatever..